User management

 PasswordExpiration

 Password expiration time in days.
 If set to 0, password expiration is disabled.
-Has no effect on users with Password never expired flag set.
+This variable has no effect on users with the Password never expires flag set.

 0